 Mens Rea as defined by thefreedictionary.com is the Latin term for “guilty mind” or “element of criminal responsibility.”
-Base on the fundamental principles of Criminal Law, there are two elements that consist a crime, one is the physical element and the other, the mental part.
+Based on the fundamental principles of Criminal Law, there are two elements that consist of a crime, one is the physical element, and the other is the mental part.
 The mental element or the awareness of the illegal act is the mens rea.
 It is the guilty knowledge yet there is still willfulness to do the crime.
-On the other hand, the physical element is the act itself—actus Reus.
+On the other hand, the physical element is the act itself—actus reus.

 - Excelsior Handcrafted Jewelry

 Shop handcrafted, affordable, and unique jewelry online.
 Like our Facebook page to get updates on special offers and discounts.

 Barrister and Solicitor